ritchieng/ritchieng.github.io/index.md

 I have taught [Deep Learning Foundations](https://github.com/Atcold/pytorch-Deep-Learning-Minicourse) with Alfredo Canziani at Rwanda, Africa for the African Masters in Machine Intelligence (AMMI) in 2018 supported by Google and Facebook.

 In my free time, I'm into applied deep learning research on AI for Social Good with researchers in NUS, Montreal Institute for Learning Algorithms (MILA), New York University (NYU), and African Institute for Mathematical Sciences (AIMS).
-I am a research scholar in [NExT (NUS)](http://www.nextcenter.org/).
+I am a research scholar in [NExT (NUS)](http://www.nextcenter.org/) and a PYI Fellow.

 I was previously conducting research in meta-learning for hyperparameter optimization for deep learning algorithms in NExT Search Centre that is jointly setup between National University of Singapore (NUS), Tsinghua University and University of Southampton led by co-directors [Prof Tat-Seng Chua](https://www.chuatatseng.com/) (KITHCT Chair Professor at the School of Computing), [Prof Sun Maosong](http://www.cs.tsinghua.edu.cn/publish/csen/4623/2010/20101224193416561782037/20101224193416561782037_.html) (Dean of Department of Computer Science and Technology, Tsinghua University), and [Prof Dame Wendy Hall](https://www.ecs.soton.ac.uk/people/wh) (Director of the Web Science Institute, University of Southampton).